tfbielawski/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   1. Web tokens are stateful aren't bound by number of uses, sessions are stateless and have number constraints
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   1. It hashes passwords
 3. How are unit tests different from integration and end-to-end testing?
+   1. Unit tests test in isolation, server tests test the entire system
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   1. It's a philosophy designed to help prevent bugs